sundaramawasthi/Docker/README.md

 4. DOCKER OBJECT -
 you can create a images container , network , volume , plugins and another thing when you use docker

  DIFFERENT TYPES OF DOCKER OBJECT -
    1 .
 IMAGES-
           Image is just a file that contain the instruction .
           Image is a read only template , lot of time image based on other image with another custum,

    2. Container
           docker container are created when you ran a docker images .It is a running instance of docker   image .
-This container contain all of application on the enviroment.Docker API or docker CLI are use to start and stop the container.
+This container contain all of application on tHE enviroment.Docker API or docker CLI are use to start and stop the container.
      3. Volume .
           volume are use to store persisitant data generated by docker and utilizes by docker container.
     4. Network.
          A way for all isolated container to commnucate with one another.

 4. DOCKER ENGINE